JohnGarbutt/ansible-role-ceph-manila-mount/README.md

 	| quicktest | ABCBuPFZ7wNLExAAuWmBG7cvpbwD/4/XU/sU8g== |
 	+-----------+------------------------------------------+

-Then you should use the above to fill out roles/ceph-mount/vars/main.yml:
+Then you should use the above to fill out ``roles/ceph-mount/vars/main.yml``:

 	ceph_mount_ceph_mon_host: 10.0.10.101
 	ceph_mount_ceph_access_user: quicktest
 	ceph_mount_ceph_access_key: ABCBuPFZ7wNLExAAuWmBG7cvpbwD/4/XU/sU8g==
 	ceph_mount_ceph_share_id: 2c6b0b4a-5fe5-48ea-a67c-90dd77a0b2b0

+After the above, update the ``hosts`` file to list the hostnames (or IPs) for all the servers you wish mount the ceph filesystem on.
+In the future we hope to provide tools to generate that information from a magnum cluster or similar.

 If you need to install ansible, you could do this: